anabelle/pixel-agent/README.md

    NOSTR_DISCOVERY_ENABLE=true
    ```

+For topic extraction and narrative summaries (hourly/daily) tuning and behavior, see `plugin-nostr/TOPIC_ANALYSIS_AND_NARRATIVE.md` and the overview in `plugin-nostr/README.md`.

 ## 🎭 Character Development & Customization

 Pixel's personality is defined in `src/character.ts` using ElizaOS's character schema.
 The character file controls everything from basic information to complex behavioral patterns.